subhaDTECH/strapi-newsletter-custom/README.md

 ## Usage 💄

-You have two available providers to use, namely,
+You have three available providers to use, namely,

 1. Mailchimp
 2. ConvertKit